 2020 was an unprecedented year, necessitating the postponement of sporting events and the closure of land-based casinos.
 The iGaming industry, like other sectors, needed to find or embrace alternatives.
 According to Statista, the German company specializing in market and consumer data, a year before the pandemic, the esports market was generating an impressive $950 million.
 Even that was threatened as many live esports tournaments could no longer.

-Esports became the top virtual sports that provide the entertainment seeker with a fix via live streaming services such as Twitch.
+Esports became the top virtual sport software that provide the entertainment seeker with a fix via live streaming services such as Twitch.
 It offers gamers the opportunity to compete for huge prize pools and stake in different virtual matches and events.
 Deep into 2021, it is common to find esports betting markets on top sites known for traditional sports betting.

 Implementation of crypto-based betting